Flintlock 24 Range Training

-Members of the Ghana Armed Forces fire the M4 carbine in a range training exercise during Flintlock 24 at Daboya, Ghana, May 13, 2024.
+Members from 3rd Special Forces Group (Airborne), Norwegian Special Forces and Royal Moroccan Armed Forces conducted a joint tactical shooting training exercise during Flintlock 24 at Daboya, Ghana, May 15, 2024.
 Exercise Flintlock is U.S. Africa Command's premier and largest annual special operations exercise that strengthens key partner nations throughout Africa, in partnership with other international special operations forces.
-(U.S. Army National Guard photo by Spc.
+(U.S. Army National Guard video by Spc.
 Kevin Brown)

 |Date Taken: